Give The Value Of Each Trigonometric Ratio

 Trigonometric Ratios in the Unit Circle

 The unit circle provides a powerful visual representation of trigonometric functions.
 It's a circle with a radius of 1 centered at the origin of a coordinate plane.
-For any angle θ, the coordinates of the point where the terminal side of the angle intersects the unit circle are given by (cos θ, sin θ).
-This means the x-coordinate represents the cosine of the angle, and the y-coordinate represents the sine of the angle.
+Here's the thing — for any angle θ, the coordinates of the point where the terminal side of the angle intersects the unit circle are given by (cos θ, sin θ).
+Still, this means the x-coordinate represents the cosine of the angle, and the y-coordinate represents the sine of the angle.
 The tangent can be found by considering the slope of the line segment connecting the origin and the point on the unit circle.

 Applications of Trigonometric Ratios